SeldonIO/alibi/docs-gb/api/alibi/models/pytorch/model.md

 compile(optimizer: torch.optim.optimizer.Optimizer, loss: Union[Callable, List[Callable]], loss_weights: Optional[List[float]] = None, metrics: Optional[List[alibi.models.pytorch.metrics.Metric]] = None)
 ```

-Compiles a model by setting the optimizer and the loss functions, loss weights and metrics to monitor

-the training of the model.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `optimizer` | `torch.optim.optimizer.Optimizer` |  | Optimizer to be used. |